 - For BSc Nursing (Adult) and BSc Nursing (Mental Health) the requirement is an IELTS score of 7.0 overall and 7.0 in all bands.

 Accommodation for International Students

 - It is a short walk to lectures from the halls on campus.
 Some halls are located off campuses at varying distances.
-The university bus runs between all of the campuses every half an hour during term time.
+The university bus runs between all campuses every half hour during term time.

 - International students are spread evenly across the campus halls of residence.
 Students may stay in their accommodation during the Christmas and Easter vacations, only having to move out during the summer months.

 The following are the typical annual course fees for overseas students submitted to us by the university (Reddin Survey of University Tuition Fees 2017–2018).
 Always confirm individual course fees with the university.

 |Type of Course||Undergraduate (£)||Taught Postgraduate (£)|

 - Teaching takes place in a classroom or ordinary lecture theatre.
 Subjects with classroom teaching might include history, maths and philosophy.